 - (a) Suppose that the bank could tell safe firms apart from risky firms and charge them different interest rates.
-Suppose that the market structure is such that if the bank makes a loan, it just breaks even (i.e. earns \$1 in expectation, its opportunity cost).
+Suppose that the market structure is such that if the bank makes a loan, it just breaks even (i.e. earns 1 in expectation, its opportunity cost).
 Will both types of firms be able to secure funding?
 If not, which type of firm will be able to secure funding? - (b) Now suppose that the bank cannot tell safe firms apart from risky firms.
 It only knows that 50 percent of firms are safe, and 50 percent are risky.
 It can only post one loan contract.
 Please plot the lender's expected payout (vertical axis) against R. What will happen in this market?
 Will both firms be able to secure funding?
 If not, which one type of firm be able to secure funding?
+Explain briefly.

-Explain briefly. - (c) Now suppose that the lender can require a firm to post collateral in the amount of $C = \frac{1}{2}$ on a loan contract should a project be undertaken and not succeed, the lender can get back the collateral.
+- (c) Now suppose that the lender can require a firm to post collateral in the amount of $C = \frac{1}{2}$ on a loan contract should a project be undertaken and not succeed, the lender can get back the collateral.
 If the bank must just break even, will either firm (or both) be able to secure funding?
 If so, which one?
-Justify your answer. - 2.
+Justify your answer. - 5.
 Banking: Suppose that First Source Bank has the following balance sheet:

 Assets Liabilities plus Equity

-Loans: \$100 Deposits: \$90

-Securities: \$10 Borrowings: \$20
+Loans: \$100 Securities: \$10 Deposits: \$90 Borrowings: \$20

 Cash Reserves: \$10 Equity: \$10

 Loans are illiquid.
 If they are held, each period they earn 20 percent interest.
-But if First Source has to sell a lona, they must do so at a 50 percent discount (i.e. selling \$1 of loans generates only \$0.50 in cash).
+But if First Source has to sell a lona, they must do so at a 50 percent discount (i.e. selling 1 dollar of loans generates only 0.50 in cash).
 Securities earn 10 percent interest if held and can be sold dollar-for-dollar in the event the bank needs to raise cash.
 The bank pays no interest on deposits.
 If pays 10 percent interest on borrowings.

 - (a) What is the bank's leverage ratio? - (b) If the bank sells no loans or securities, has no withdrawals or extra deposits, and does no additional borrowing, what will be its profit?
 What will be its return on equity? - (c) Suppose that the bank's initial balance sheet is as shown above.
-Suppose that it faces a \$20 withdrawal.
+Suppose that it faces a 20 dollar withdrawal.
 Assuming it cannot adjust its borrowings, how will the bank adjust the asset side of its balance sheet to meet the withdrawal?
 How will the bank's equity be affect?
-Show in a new T-Account. - (d) Now assume the initial balance sheet is what you end up finding in part (c), but that there is another \$20 withdrawal.
+Show in a new T-Account. - (d) Now assume the initial balance sheet is what you end up finding in part (c), but that there is another 20 dollar withdrawal.
 Assuming it cannot adjust its borrowings, how will the bank adjust the asset side of its balance sheet to meet the withdrawal demand?
 How will the bank's equity be affected?
-Show in a new T-Account. - (e) Based on your answers above, discuss the pros and cons of holding relatively more liquidity on the asset side of the balance sheet (i.e. more securities and cash compared to loans). - 3.
-Optimal Liquidity Transformation: Time lasts for three periods: T = 0, 1, 2.
-Suppose there exists an investment project that requires \$1 in upfront funding in period 0.
-If sold in period 1, it returns $r_1 = 0.5$ (gross).
-If sold in period 2, it returns $r_2 = 1.5$ (gross).
-At time 0, a household doesn't know if it will need to consume in period 1 or in period 2.
-It just knows that there is a 50 percent chance it will have to consume early, and a 50 percent chance it will have to consume late.
-A household's expected utility from investment is:
+Show in a new T-Account. - (e) Based on your answers above, discuss the pros and cons of holding relatively more liquidity on the asset side of the balance sheet (i.e. more securities and cash compared to loans). - 6.
+Bank Runs: Suppose that there are 1000 households with 1 dollar each.
+These households live for three periods: 0, 1, and 2.
+The households have no need for consumption in period 0.
+A fraction $\frac{1}{2}$ of households will need to consume in period 1; the other fraction $\frac{1}{2}$ have the option of waiting to consume until period 2.
+In period 0, a household does not know whether it will need to consume in period 1 or can wait until period 2.